pikepdf/pikepdf/docs/topics/objects.md

 `coerce=True` does not widen the *failure* mode: a value that is not convertible under any of these rules still returns the default (or raises `TypeError` with no default), it just widens which stored types are accepted.
-The one exception is `as_int(coerce=True)` on a value too large for a 64-bit integer, which raises `OverflowError` even when a default is given, because that is a range problem rather than a type mismatch.
+A value too large for a 64-bit integer is handled the same way:
+`as_int(coerce=True)` raises `OverflowError` when no default is given, and returns the supplied default when there is one.

 ### Arithmetic with scalar types